-First, at the outset of the project, commenters advised the Commission that creating an evidentiary privilege for collaborative law parties and non-party professionals was essential and should be a primary focus of a New Jersey version of the law.
+should be a primary focus of a New Jersey version of the law.
 The uniform law creates a privilege to the benefit of the party with regard to all collaborative law communications.
-It also creates a privilege to the benefit of the non-party participant with regard to the communications of that non-party participant made during the collaborative law process.
-The proposed New Jersey version adopts the uniform law approach and in doing so, adopts language from similar provisions in the Uniform Mediation Act, N.J.S.
-2A:23C-1 et seq.
-See section 11 of the proposed act in this report.
+It also creates a privilege to the benefit of the non-party participant with regard to the communications of that non-party participant made during the collaborative law process.10 The proposed New Jersey version follows the uniform law approach and in doing so, includes language from similar provisions in the Uniform Mediation Act, N.J.S.
+2A:23C-1 et seq. (see section 11 below).11

-The privilege held by parties, though derived from the lawyer-client privilege, extends the protection to all collaborative law communications as defined in the act.
-See section 2 of the proposed act in this report.
-The privilege held by non-party participants is important because of the use of "neutral" experts in the collaborative process (some of whom are jointly retained by the parties) who will not give informal opinions in the course of the collaborative process without a privilege against disclosure of their collaborative communications.
+The privilege held by parties, though derived from the lawyer-client privilege, provides protection to all collaborative law communications as defined in the act (see section 2 below).
+The privilege held by non-party participants is important because of the use of "neutral" experts in the collaborative process (some of whom are jointly retained by the parties) who will be protected by the privilege against the disclosure of information they provide during the course of the collaborative process.
 As noted in the ULC comment to the source section, "[e]xtending the privilege to nonparties for their own communications seeks to facilitate the candid participation of experts and others who may have information and perspective that would facilitate resolution of the matter."